Snowflake-Labs/sfquickstarts/site/sfguides/src/security_dashboards_for_snowflake/security_dashboards_for_snowflake.md

 Since these tiles are doing a deeper level of analysis, the SQL is much more complex.
 Even with that complexity, there are likely opportunities to pull in more information, or to aim similar analysis at other aspects of the system, such as detecting users that have the most code deployed in the form of SnowPark or stored procedures.

 <!-- ------------------------ -->
-## Network Policy Tile
+## Configuration Management Tiles
 Duration: 2

 There are many types of policy that control the security properties of your Snowflake Accounts.
-One of the most crucial is the Network Policy, which decides what network origination points will be allowed to connect to your Snowflake Accounts.
+These two tiles explore how those properties are managed.
+The first looks broadly at all thes changes that may be taking place to your Snowflake configuration.
+The second looks at one of the most crucial configurations: Network Policy, which decides what network origination points will be allowed to connect to your Snowflake Accounts.
 This will help you track when any changes are made to these policies.

+The first tile is called `Configuration Management: Privileged object changes by User`.
+The tile will look like this:

 The tile will look like this: